Information About Salary Schedules and Administration

 Summer Quarter Graduate Research Student Assistant (GRSA) Appointments

 During summer quarter only, RAs may be appointed on an hourly basis through the GRSA (job code 10854) designation.
-A GRSA appointment requires that a student NOT enroll in any kind of classes/credits during the summer quarter as tuition and health insurance benefits do not apply.
+A GRSA appointment requires that a student NOT enroll in any kind of classes/credits during the summer quarter as tuition.
+GAIP eligibility is dependent on reported hours worked as described here.
 Hourly pay rates are set according to the ASE contract.
 Specific policies apply to this appointment; more information can be found in the ASE contract.

 An academic student employee (ASE) is treated as a resident for state tuition purposes regardless of residency status during the quarter of his/her appointment if all of the following conditions are met: